Computing For All

 Computer Science Faculty Additions and Changes

-This year, Rowland Hall welcomed Jon Poll as our first full-time Middle School computer science teacher, and a second robotics coach, alum Alex Beaufort ’13, to support our growing computer science program.
+This year, Rowland Hall welcomed Jon Poll and Kristi Torsak as our first full-time Middle School computer science teachers, and a second robotics coach, alum Alex Beaufort ’13, to support our growing computer science program.
 Additionally, in September 2022, computer science teacher Ben Smith ’89 was named Upper School computer science and robotics program chair, a role that will allow Ben to further support computer science students and promote collaboration between computer science/technology integration and science and math classes.

 Every day at Rowland Hall, students have their limits tested by a challenging curriculum and by mentors.
 It helps them grow.
 But what happens when the curriculum and mentors are pushed by challenging students?